syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 # Context Menu Commands in WPF Scheduler (SfScheduler)

-The WPF Scheduler will have support to define a context menu commands for appointments, time slots, and month cells.
+The WPF Scheduler will have support to define a context menu commands for appointments, time slots, and month cells are right clicked.
 It also will have built-in `RoutedUICommands` support for handling the context menu to add, edit, and delete appointments.
 There are two types of `ContextMenu`.

 * CellContextMenu
 * AppointmentContextMenu

 ## Cell context menu

-You can set the context menu for time slot and month cells by using `SfScheduler.CellContextMenu` property. `CellContextMenu` will be appeared only on time slot or month cells.
+You can set the context menu for time slot and month cells by using `SfScheduler.CellContextMenu` property. `CellContextMenu` will be appeared only on time slot or month cells are right clicked.

 >**NOTE**
 The menu items which binds the `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in commands will be disabled in `CellContextMenu`.